Self-experimentation in medicine: Temperature and pressure

 Joseph Barcroft, in 1920, spent six days in a sealed glass chamber to investigate respiration at altitude.
 The partial pressure of oxygen was initially 163 mmHg falling to 84 mmHg (equivalent to an altitude of 18,000 ft) as the experiment progressed.
 Barcroft was attempting to disprove a theory of John Scott Haldane that the lungs actively secrete oxygen into the blood (rather than just through the process of passive diffusion) under conditions of low oxygen partial pressure.
 Barcroft suffered from severe hypoxia.
 At the end of experiment, part of Barcroft's left radial artery was removed for investigation.

 In 1931, Barcroft subjected himself to freezing temperatures while naked.
 Towards the end of the experiment he showed signs of the final stages of hypothermia.
 He was thought to be close to death and had to be rescued by colleagues.

 Neural implant

 Kevin Warwick had an array of 100 electrodes fired into the median nerve fibres of his left arm.
 With this in place, over a 3-month period, he conducted a number of experiments linking his nervous system with the internet.

 Neural adaption to immobilization

 Nico Dosenbach wore a pink cast over his (unbroken) right arm for two weeks in order to examine how brain circuits controlling movement are impacted by immobilizing illnesses or injuries.
 He did a 30-minute resting state fMRI study daily and identified an undiscovered pattern of pulses of rs-fMRI signal in motor regions controlling the disused anatomy.
+In a second experiment, he took psilocybin while in an fMRI scanner in a study he led as principal investigator.